SanghoonJ/S.Jeon.github.io/_pages/about.md

 ## Professional Experience
 _2020/03~current_
-  * Postdoctoral Researcher from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko
+  * **A Postdoctoral Researcher** from the  Department of Emergency Medicine, Hanyang University, directed by Prof. Byuk Sung Ko

 _2015/03 - 2017/08_
-  * Visiting Student Researcher in HumanLab from DGIST directed by Joonwoo Son
+  * **A Visiting Student Researcher** in HumanLab from DGIST directed by Joonwoo Son